CBI conducts searches at residence of former Jharkhand sports minister | Law-Order

 Besides Tirkey, who is now the working president of the Congress in the state, the CBI also searched the premises of noted lawyer R K Anand, who was the working chairman of the National Games Organising Committee, in the national capital.

-The premises of former director of sports of the state P C Mishra, organising secretary of national games Madhukant Pathak and organising secretary H M Hashmi are also being searched, the officials said.
+The premises of former director of sports of the state P C Mishra, the then treasurer of Jharkhand Olympic Committee Madhukant Pathak and organising secretary S M Hashmi are also being searched, the officials said.

 As part of the Central Bureau of Investigation (CBI) operation, seven places in Ranchi and five locations in Dhanbad are also being searched, they said.